Inferring the nature of the boson at 125-126 GeV: Decay of the new resonance to four charged leptons via two Z bosons

 \subsection{Comparison Between Spin-0 and Spin-2}

 Having discussed both the scalar and tensor case, we summarize the procedure to distinguish the spin and parity states of the new boson in a flowchart in Fig.~\ref{fig:flowchart}.
-The procedure entailed, ensures that we get information about the spin and parity of the newly found boson with least possible angular measurements and minimum number of events.
+The procedure entailed, ensures that we convincingly determine the spin and parity of the boson.
 The first step should be to compare the uni-angular distributions in $\cos{\theta_1}$ and $\cos{\theta_2}$.
 If the distribution is found to be different the boson cannot be the SM Higgs and indeed must have Spin-2.
 However, if the distributions are found to be identical the resonance can have Spin-0 or be a very special case of Spin-2 arising only from $C$ and $D$ terms in the vertex in Eq.~\eqref{eq:VHZZ2}.
 The similarity between Eqs.~\eqref{eq:T2-scalar} and \eqref{eq:T1T2-tensor} makes it impossible to distinguish these two cases by looking at angular distributions alone.

 The special $J^P=2^+$ case can nevertheless still be identified by examining the surviving helicity amplitudes $A_1$ and $A_2$.
 The helicity amplitudes given in Eqs.~\eqref{eq:A1} and \eqref{eq:A2} reduce in this special case to,